soft261/openmrs-android-client-user-guide/faqs.md

 ### Can I change the server configurations through the app?

 It is currently impossible to change server configurations from the mobile app.
-If you want to do this, you'll have to do it from a computer.
+If you want to do this, you'll have to do it from the web interface.

 ### What does this word mean?